What is Ecclesiastes all about?

 What is meaningless?

 No matter the approach to the book, something that slaps the reader in the face is the theme of vanity.
 The problem with the methods of interpretation above is that they apply the vanity to the wrong things.
-In the first Chapter of Part 2, Prologue: The Root of the Problem 1:1-11, Michael W. Kelly points out some helpful points to guide us in understanding what exactly is vanity, meaningless, or utterly useless.
+In Chapter 1 of Part 2, The Root of the Problem, Kelley guides us in understanding what exactly “vanity” means, something as meaningless or utterly useless.

 1. “We, for our part, shall insist that the Preacher’s words are grounded in the covenant, that he means to speak from the standpoint of the Solomonic wisdom, which is the Biblical standpoint in its entirety as he understood it.”